fhendrikx/solo86/docs/paging_design.md

 When writing to a row the 4 LSBs are used, the remaining bits are reserved.
 When reading a row the 4 LSBs contain the row value, the remaining bits should be ignored as their value is reserved.

-On reset the banking table is set to all zeros (every row contains "0000").

 Each row is interpreted as follows:
  - Bit 3 (MSB) 0 == ROM, 1 == RAM / external peripheral
  - Bit 2 hardware signal A19